Boost morale by aligning your team to a common cause

 Communicate often

 Be sure your firm’s end-goal is easy to articulate and is understood by every single member of your organization.
 It should not be news to anyone.
-Keep it front of mind by reiterating it at your team and departmental meetings.
+Keep it front of mind by reiterating it at your team meetings.

 Bring it to life